 Preclinical assessment platform – Nathalie Danièle

-The preclinical assessment facility enables the evaluation of gene therapy treatments in animal models in compliance with regulatory and ethical procedures for research studies and preclinical studies.
+The platform enables gene therapy treatments to be evaluated in animal models, in compliance with regulatory and ethical procedures, for research studies, preclinical studies and their translation into clinical models.